Aeroflot Flight 521

 Aeroflot Flight 521 was a scheduled passenger flight from Sheremetyevo International Airport to Dubai International Airport that, on 21 September 2001, belly landed at Dubai after the crew members forgot to activate the landing gear circuit breaker.
 All 322 on board survived.

 Aircraft

-The accident aircraft was an Ilyushin Il-86 (registration RA-86074, serial number 51483205041).
+The accident aircraft was an Ilyushin Il-86, registration RA-86074.
 It first flew and also entered service in 1985.
 By the time of the accident, it had logged 23,711 flight hours with 7,132 pressurization cycles.

 The crew consisted of four pilots and 11 flight attendants: